CodeWritingCow/lottery-list-generator/readme.md

 # Lottery List Generator
-_By Gary Pang, "CodeWritingCow"_

 ## What It Does
 This Python program produces a txt file of lottery winners within the coverage area of the Press Enterprise daily newspaper in northeastern Pennsylvania.
-I am a reporter who wrote this program to make my work easier.
+I was a reporter who wrote this program to make my work easier.
 Every month, I had to read a 200-page report for an hour to find local winners' names.
 Now, this program can do that in less than a second!

 ## How It Works